Magus4450/Magus4450/README.md

 You can call me Magus

-* 🔭 I’m currently working on [EndoCheck](https://github.com/Magus4450/EndoCheck).
+* 🔭 I’m currently working on [Chatbot](https://github.com/Magus4450/Mental-Health-Chatbot)
-* 🌱 I’m currently learning Big Data, Spark, AWS
+* 🌱 I’m currently learning RAG, MLOps
 * 📫 How to reach me: sugamkarki4450@gmail.com
 * ⚡ Fun fact: All of what we think is in a way biased